hhxsv5/laravel-s/README.md

 To make our main server capable of handling more types of connections other than just HTTP or Websocket, we introduced multiport protocol feature of Swoole into LaravelS and name it as `Socket`.
 As a result, you can now easily build TCP/UDP socket applications on top of Laravel.

-1. Create Socket Handler Class
+1. Create socket handler class

 > Be aware that the methods available to be called can vary between TCP and UDP.
 TCP(extends `TcpSocket`): onConnect, onClose, onReceive; UDP(extends `UdpSocket`): onReceive, onPacket